 Full Form of NBFC – Non-Banking Financial Companies

 The full form of NBFC is Non-Banking Financial Companies.
-NBFC refers to non-banking financial companies which are responsible for offering various services similar to that of the banking companies like providing of loans/advances to the businesses and others, hire-purchase, leasing, acquisition of various securities such as shares, debentures, bonds, stocks, etc., issued by the government authorities or local authorities or any other marketable securities of similar nature but these companies do not have banking license so they differ from banks in certain aspects.
+NBFC refers to non-banking financial companies responsible for offering various services similar to that of the banking companies, like providing loans/advances to businesses and others, hire-purchase, leasing, and acquisition of various securities issued by the government or local authorities or any other marketable securities of similar nature.

 Role